mnapoli/DoctrineTranslated/README.md

 You can then use this context to create the helpers.

-You can create a new context (with a default locale):
+You can create a new manager (with a default locale):

 ```php
 $manager = new TranslationManager('en');